Free Online Word Counter — Words, Characters, Sentences & Reading Time

 Frequently Asked Questions

-How accurate is the sentence counter?
+How accurate is an online word counter?